About cockroach insecticides and poisons

 Aside from the differences in their active ingredients, most insecticides and roach poisons work on a more or less similar principle – when the insects pass through the poison line, the poison attaches to its body.
 From here on, there are two main scenarios:

 - The poison works only when ingested and not by contact.
 So, the insect is all right at first, but once it gets back to its nest and it starts cleaning itself, it consumes the poison that’s on its body and dies.
-From there, other insects often eat its corpse and get poisoned as well.
+From there, other insects often eat their corpse and get poisoned as well.
 Alternatively, if the insect has dragged a piece of food through the poison, then all roaches and other insects that eat the food will die.
 Roaches, in particular, eat the feces of other roaches, which also leads to contamination

 - The poison starts working immediately upon contact.
 The insect panics and runs toward its colony or nest, infecting and killing every other insect it touches.
 Regardless of whether the insect reaches its nest or not, it is bound to infect a lot of others on its way, which in turn will infect a lot of others as well